srivmutk/paste/README.md

 #### Backend

-- Golang with Echo and Pgxpool
+- Golang w/Echo and Pgxpool

 ### Frontend

-- WIP
+- NextJS w/Typescript and TailwindCSS

 ### Setup

-Rename .ex.env to .env in file root
+Rename .ex.env to .env in project root

-Change CORS_ORIGIN in .env
+Change CORS_ORIGIN, DATABASE_URL, and SERVER_URL to appropraite values

+### TODO

+- Get Authentication setup
+- Get syntax highlighting when people are creating a paste
+- Add an API route to get the raw text of a paste
+- Add a CLI